 Cars yield the right of way to a pedestrian at an uncontrolled intersection.

-When a collision happens at an intersection with no traffic signs, the first question everyone asks is, “Who was at fault?”
-The answer almost always depends on understanding who has the right of way at uncontrolled intersections.
-It’s not about who arrived first or who was driving faster; it’s about following specific traffic laws that dictate which driver must yield.
-Getting this wrong can lead to a traffic violation, but it can also have a huge impact on your insurance claim and any potential personal injury case.
-This article explains these crucial rules in simple terms, so you can protect yourself both on the road and after an accident.
+When a collision happens at an intersection with no signs, the first question is always, “Who was at fault?”
+The answer isn’t a guess—it’s determined by the laws for uncontrolled intersection right of way.
+Many drivers think it’s about who arrived first, but that’s a dangerous assumption.
+Specific traffic laws dictate which driver must yield.
+Getting this wrong can lead to more than a ticket; it can impact your insurance claim and any potential personal injury case.
+I’ll walk you through these crucial rules so you can protect yourself both on the road and after an accident.

 Key Takeaways